 FAQ about Brattleboro VT:

 Brattleboro is definitely worth visiting while you’re in Vermont!
 It’s incredible how many things there are to do in this small town.
-And Brattleboro’s downtown with its historic red brick buildings seems to always be bustling with activity.
-It’s the perfect place for a day trip or to spend a night or two taking part in local activities or events.
+And Brattleboro’s downtown, with its historic red brick buildings, seems always to be bustling with activity.
+It’s the perfect place for a day trip or a night or two participating in local activities or events.

 Brattleboro is known for its small-town charm with big-world appeal.
-The arts scene in Brattleboro is expansive from visual arts at the Brattleboro Museum & Arts Center to world-class jazz at the Vermont Jazz Center to The New England Center for Circus Arts.
-Brattleboro is also known for its local organic food scene with both its Food Co-op and restaurants, and a wide variety of independent stores to explore.
+The arts scene in Brattleboro is expansive, from visual arts at the Brattleboro Museum & Arts Center to world-class jazz at the Vermont Jazz Center to The New England Center for Circus Arts.
+Brattleboro is also known for its local organic food scene with its food co-op, restaurants, and various independent stores to explore.
 And for outdoor enthusiasts, there are plenty of hiking, camping, canoeing, and kayaking opportunities.

-That depends on how you define “hippie”.
+That depends on how you define “hippie.”
 Brattleboro, like many towns in Vermont, has a progressive vibe to it.
-You’ll see this sentiment reflected in stores, signs, and in the residents themselves.
+This sentiment is reflected in stores, signs, and the residents themselves.

-Vermont in the winter can be magical with snow on the ground and sprinkled on the trees.
-And interior spaces are cozy with a glowing fire in the fireplace and hot chocolate in hand.
-Visitors to Brattleboro can cross-country ski and snowshoe along wooded trails and skaters appear on Retreat Meadows once the ice is the right thickness.
+In the winter, Vermont can be magical, with snow on the ground and sprinkled on the trees.
+The interior spaces are cozy, with a glowing fire in the fireplace and hot chocolate in hand.
+Visitors to Brattleboro can cross-country ski and snowshoe along wooded trails, and skaters appear on Retreat Meadows once the ice is the right thickness.
 You can also venture over to the Harris Hill Ski Jump to see skiers fly through the air.
-And downhill skiing is only a few minutes away at Mount Snow, the Maple Valley Ski Area, or the town’s own small slope, the Brattleboro Ski Hill.
+And downhill skiing is only a few minutes away at Mount Snow, the Maple Valley Ski Area, or the town’s small slope, the Brattleboro Ski Hill.

 About Kerry Flatley

-Kerry Flatley has spent the past 26 years living in New England.
+Kerry Flatley has lived in New England for the past 26 years.
 She has roots in Maine & Massachusetts, family in New Hampshire, and grew up close to the Connecticut border.
 She loves all that this region has to offer – the ocean, mountains, islands, history, villages, and cities.
 When she’s not writing about New England, she’s relaxing at home in the Boston suburbs with her two teenage daughters and husband.